go101/immutable-value-proposal/README.md

 A value is either a variable or a final.
 A value is either fixed or normal.

+The relation of final and fixed values is:
+* the values referenced by fixed values are final values.
+* taking addresses of (addressable) final values are fixed values.

 From the view of a fixed value, all values referenced by it are both final and fixed values.

 Repeat it again, although a final value can't be modified through the fixed values